 Avoid overtraining, and increase your weekly running mileage gradually and by no more than 10% per week.

-Running on soft surfaces, or sand is not great, because it allows your heel to sink.
+Running on soft surfaces, such as sand, is not great because it allows your heel to sink.
 As a result, the Achilles tendon stretches further.

 Uphill/treadmill running